EliethB/Prueba12/README.md

 ## Introduction
-This is a simple web application designed for note-taking, tagging, and filtering.
-The primary focus is on note creation.
+This simple web application allows users to create notes, tag them, and filter them.
+The development is divided into two main phases:

-Note: Completion of Phase 1 is required to pass this exercise.
+Phase 1: Creating notes.
+Phase 2: Applying labels and filtering.

 ## Requirements
 npm: v9.6.7